alexzaitsev/ocr-google-vision/README.md

 ## Overview

-This is a sample project demonstrating how OCR can be implemented using Google Vision library.
+This is a sample project demonstrating how OCR (optical character recognition) can be implemented using Google Vision library.
-You can download apk file [here](https://github.com/alexzaitsev/ocr-google-vision/releases).
+Apk file is available [here](https://github.com/alexzaitsev/ocr-google-vision/releases).

 *Benefits:*
 * requires no internet connection